-Configuring Your System to Send SNMP Traps to a Management Station
+Configuring Your System To Send SNMP Traps To A Management Station

 Server Administrator generates SNMP traps in response to changes in the status of sensors and other monitored parameters.
-You must configure one or more trap destinations on the Server Administrator system for SNMP traps to be sent to a management station.
+You must configure one or more trap destinations on the system running Server Administrator for SNMP traps to be sent to a management station.

-- 1 Open the Computer Management window. - 2 Expand the Computer Management icon in the window, if necessary. - 3 Expand the Services and Applications icon and click Services. - 4 Scroll down the list of services until you find SNMP Service, right-click SNMP Service, and click Properties.

-- 5 Click the Traps tab to add a community for traps or to add a trap destination for a trap community. - To add a community for traps, type the community name in the а Community Name box and click Add to list, which is located next to the Community Name box. - To add a trap destination for a trap community, select the community b name from the Community Name drop-down box and click Add under the Trap Destinations box.

-The SNMP Service Configuration window appears.

-- C Type in the trap destination and click Add.
-The SNMP Service Properties window appears. - 6 Click OK to save the changes.
+- 1. Open the Computer Management window. - 2.
+Expand the Computer Management icon in the window, if necessary. - 3.
+Expand the Services and Applications icon and click Services. - Scroll down the list of services until you find SNMP Service, right-click SNMP Service, and then click Properties.
+The SNMP Service Properties window appears. - 5.
+Click the Traps tab to add a community for traps or to add a trap destination for a trap community. - a) To add a community for traps, type the community name in the Community Name box and click Add to list, which is located next to the Community Name box. - b) To add a trap destination for a trap community, select the community name from the Community Name dropdown box and click Add under the Trap Destinations box. - The SNMP Service Configuration window appears. - c) In the Host name, IP or IPX address box, type the trap destination, Add.
+The SNMP Service Properties window appears. - 6.
+Click OK to save the changes.

-Configuring the SNMP Agent on Systems Running Supported Red Hat Enterprise Linux
+Configuring The SNMP Agent On Systems Running Supported Red Hat Enterprise Linux